 On April 1, 2002, we adopted the provisions of Statement of Financial Accounting Standards No. 145, "Rescission of FASB Statements No. 4, 44 and 64, Amendment of FASB Statement No. 13, and Technical Corrections" ("SFAS No. 145").
 The applicable portion of this Statement rescinds Statement of Financial Accounting Standards No. 4 "Reporting Gains and Losses from Extinguishment of Debt" which required all gains and losses from extinguishment of debt to be aggregated and, when material, classified as an extraordinary item, net of related income tax effect.
 Accordingly, any gain or loss on extinguishment of debt that was classified as an extraordinary item in prior periods presented and that does not meet the criteria in APB Opinion No. 30 "Reporting the Results of Operations-Reporting the Effects of Disposal of a segment of a Business, and Extraordinary, Unusual and Infrequently Occurring Events and Transactions" for classification as an extraordinary item, was reclassified.
 As a result of adopting SFAS No. 145, all the extraordinary gains on extinguishment of debt previously reported in the Condensed Consolidated Statements of Income during 2001 were reclassified to Other expenses, net.
-The effect of this reclassification in the accompanying Condensed Consolidated Statements of Income was a decrease to Other expenses, net of \$59 and an increase to income taxes of \$23, from amounts previously reported, for the nine months ended September 30, 2001.
-SFAS No. 145 also amends Statement of Financial Accounting Standards No. 13 "Accounting for Leases" ("SFAS No. 13") to require that certain lease modifications having economic effects similar to sale-leaseback transactions be accounted for in the same manner as sale-leaseback transactions.
-This portion of SFAS No. 145 did not have any effect on our financial position or results of operations for any periods presented.
+The effect of this reclassification in the accompanying Condensed Consolidated Statements of Income was a decrease to Other expenses, net of \$57 (as restated, see Note 15) and an increase to income taxes of \$23, from amounts previously reported, for the nine months ended September 30, 2001.